Morningstar-Engineering/openmidi/README.md

 # openmidi
 OpenMIDI is a community driven effort to document MIDI implementations of various MIDI devices.
-These information are then available at www.openmidi.com for public use.
+This information is made available at www.openmidi.com for public use.

 # How to contribute
 1. Fork the repository